 Walnut is a fruit tree and there are two main species of walnut tree, National or Blonde walnut (Juglans regia) and Black or Canaletto walnut (Juglans nigra).
 Both species are sources of timber.
 Walnut is a very dense timber species that is popularly used for flooring, furniture, wall panelling, veneer for musical instruments, and interior decorating.

 When choosing a timber species to use as flooring for your home, it is important to make the right choice the first time around.
-This will be a big part of your home’s interior design, so it needs to have the right look.
+Whether in planks or parquet flooring, this will be a big part of your home’s interior design, so it needs to have the right look.
 Suitability is also an important factor that needs to be considered when choosing wooden flooring.
 If the location isn’t suitable (aka wet areas), then wooden flooring will not be the right choice.
 Making this choice can be difficult and it can seem intimidating, but there is no need to worry about that, this post is here to help you make the right choice and tell you what you should know before making a decision.
 If you can’t tell already, walnut wooden flooring is a viable option.

 Why Choose Walnut Flooring?